GreyNoise-Intelligence/SA-GreyNoise/README.md

 # RELEASE NOTES (Version 2.1.2) #
  - Fixed issue where API key could not be entered on new installs
+ - IMPORTANT: GreyNoise API Key *must* be re-entered if upgrading from a previous version

 # RELEASE NOTES (Version 2.1.1) #
  - Fixed JQuery 3.5.0 compatibility issue identified via Upgrade Readiness